metabaRfactory/metabaR_external_data/README.md

 # MetabaR-F external data
-This folder is a repository of external toy data examples for the R package MetabaR-F:
+This folder is a repository of external toy data examples for the soil_euk data from the R package MetabaR-F:

 ## Raw data tables

+### Basic table inputs
+- litiere_euk_cl97_agg_filt_tax.tab:
+        A OTU/seq (rows) by OTU informations (columns; including # reads in a given sample, taxonomy, sequence, etc.).
+Typically an output from obitools (obitab).
+- ngsfilter_GWM-768.new_2.txt:
+        A PCR (rows) by PCR information (columns; any PCR related metadata).
+Typically a ngsfilter txt file.
+- Litiere_sample_list_2.txt:
+        A sample (rows) by sample information (columns; any metadata for samples)

+### Obitools inputs
+- litiere_euk_reads.txt:
+        A PCR (rows) by OTU (columns) table: amount of reads of each OTU in each PCR.
+- litiere_euk_motus.txt:
+        A OTU (rows) by OTU information (columns) table: e.g. taxonomy, sequence, etc.
+- litiere_euk_pcrs.txt:
+        A PCR (rows) by PCR information (columns) table: e.g. PCR plate coordinates, primers used, etc.
+- litiere_euk_samples.txt:
+        A sample (rows) by sample information (columns) table: e.g. geographic coordinates.

 ## SILVAngs outputs
 - lit_euk---ssu---otus.csv: